 In addition, a member who undertakes to breed a bitch or use their hound at stud must

-- Never breed for the pet market but only to preserve the breed and improve the breed.
+- Only breed to preserve the breed and improve the breed.

 - As far as possible, breed only those animals free from hereditary defects.